RhodiumGroup/helm-chart/HOW_TO_RELEASE.md

 Once this is done, find your image’s tag.
 This will look like a commit hash.
 If you’re deploying to compute.rhg or compute.impactlab, this is worthy of a version bump.
 In this case, use the version tag.
 Don’t use latest or dev, as docker may fail to update the image when you push a change.

-Upgrade the notebook image used in the helm chart
+## Upgrade the notebook image used in the helm chart

 Clone the [helm chart repo](https://github.com/RhodiumGroup/helm-chart/).
 Create a new branch for your modification.

-Modify the notebook tag deployed by changing the jupyterhub.singleuser.image.tag field in jupyter-config.yml and impactlab-config.yml.
+Modify the notebook tag deployed by changing the `jupyterhub.singleuser.image.tag` field in `jupyter-config.yml` and `impactlab-config.yml`.
 We test using the former spec, so impactlab-config is only used for the compute.impactlab.org deployment, but it’s good practice to keep these in sync, and you’ll need to make sure they’re in sync before your PR gets merged and deployed to the production servers.

-Push your changes to your new branch on github
+## Push your changes to your new branch on github

 We test the pairing of the core notebook & worker on travis.
-The notebook image you specify in jupyter-config.yml will be pulled and booted in the travis environment.
-Inside the notebook image, the worker-template.yml file includes the name & tag of the paired worker image it was built with (identified either by commit hash or release tag) (we [sneak this in](https://github.com/RhodiumGroup/docker_images/blob/master/.travis.yml#L12) during the docker_image travis build process).
+The notebook image you specify in `jupyter-config.yml` will be pulled and booted in the travis environment.
+Inside the notebook image, the `worker-template.yml` file includes the name & tag of the paired worker image it was built with (identified either by commit hash or release tag) (we [sneak this in](https://github.com/RhodiumGroup/docker_images/blob/master/.travis.yml#L12) during the docker_image travis build process).
 Testing this pairing by pushing to github will give you another check to make sure that your build will deploy successfully.

-Choose a cluster to target for your deployment test
+## Choose a cluster to target for your deployment test

 Cluster updates follow the following path on their way to deployment: